bootdotdev/blog/content/computer-science/comprehensive-guide-to-learn-computer-science-online.md

 ### 9 - Computational Theory

-Computational theory, apart from pure math, is one of the most "pure" computer science topics due its theoretical nature.
+Computational theory, apart from pure math, is one of the most "pure" computer science topics due to its theoretical nature.
 Alan Turing, who is often called the father of computer science, pioneered many of the theories that we now use to compute the solutions to complex problems.
 In my opinion, computational theory is the crowning jewel of a CS education, and understanding its concepts truly sets students apart from their competition in the job market.

 #### Resources